 than 100 years ago produced the first Fleming valve. (see picture on

-I am interested in getting things working and unlike the websites of some other collectors you will be able to see what is inside many of the vintage and antique radios and pieces of test equipment.
+Unlike the websites of some other collectors you will be able to see what is inside many of the vintage and antique radios and pieces of test equipment.

 The navigation system includes thumbnails which I hope are big enough to get a general impression of the various items in my collection.
 Please click on those that interest you for further information.
 This will bring you to a page with a more detailed description and sometimes showing the interior, schematic diagram, a price guide, historical information and links to other websites.
 Use your Browser Back button to go back and click on another thumbnail.
 You could use the Google search box on this page to find all the references on my site for a particular item. (type "cossor" to see what happens.